-The contributions to masses by taking the quark masses $m_c=1290$ MeV and $m_b=4670$ MeV will provide us the behaviour of terms containing these parameters.
-The $\overline{\Lambda}$ parameter changes from 1320 MeV to 627 MeV.
-The contribution of terms containing $\lambda_1$ in $D$ and $D^*$ is 57.36 MeV$^2$ and, in $B$ and $B^*$ is 15.84 MeV$^2$.
-Now things get interesting as the contributions from terms having $\lambda_2$ remains same as in the previous case.
-This can be explained as $\lambda_2$ given rise to the hyperfine splitting of hadrons.
-So, $\lambda_2$ contributes in the mass difference of doublets i.e., between $J^P=0^-$ and $J^P=1^-$ states of mesons.
-So, This difference remains same irrespective of the quark masses.
-Although, value of $\lambda_2$ changes by changing the masses of c and b quarks, the contribution of the terms containing $\lambda_2$ in mass formulae remains same.
+Analyzing the contributions to hadron mass by changing the quark masses to $m_c=1290$ MeV and $m_b=4670$ MeV will give us the behavior of terms containing the non-perturbative parameters.
+The $\overline{\Lambda}$ parameter in $D$ meson reduced from 1320 MeV to 627 MeV.
+The same behavior is followed for other states and radially excited states also.
+The contribution of terms containing $\lambda_1$ in $D$ and $D^*$ is 57.36 MeV and, in $B$ and $B^*$ is 15.84 MeV.
+The analysis is simple for terms containing $\lambda_2$ parameter.
+The $\lambda_2$ gives the hyperfine splitting, i.e., mass difference between $J^P=0^-$ and $J^P=1^-$ states of mesons.
+The contribution of mass terms containing $\lambda_2$ remains the same with change of heavy quark mass.